Local Culture & Religion

 Morocco is also a conservative country when it comes to dress.

 While many women in Morocco choose to wear traditional djellabas and hijabs, there are also many women who wear contemporary clothing, with or without hijab.
 Visitors should keep their shoulders covered, skirts should be kept around knee length or longer, and overall, clothing should not be excessively tight or low cut.
 This is especially true as you go further south and into smaller cities, where none of the women wear Western clothing outside the house.
 However, if you are in one of the large cities and heading to a nightclub or disco tech, high heels and revealing dress are commonly seen.
 You will also see a clothing a bit shorter and tighter in these large cities as well.
+With our Morocco private tours we will adjust to your personal preferences.

 While Morocco is a Muslim country, the religion is not mandatory.